mixxxdj/manual/source/chapters/livebroadcasting.rst

 * **Title**: Insert your custom title metadata here.

 .. note:: Due to licensing restrictions, MP3 streaming is not enabled by
           default.
-For informations on how to enable MP3 streaming, go to the chapter :ref:`MP3 streaming`.
+For information on how to enable MP3 streaming, go to the chapter :ref:`MP3 streaming`.

 Icecast vs. Shoutcast